mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ### Shaping documents with $project

 The next stage  we will learn about is *$project*, like *$match*, it is a vital stage to thoroughly understand to be successful with the aggregation framework.
 Please don't think of *$project* like the *projection* functionality available with the *find()* query operator.
 While it is true, *$project* is much more.
-Not only can we selectively remove and retain fields, we can re-assign exiisting field values and derive entirely new fields.
+Not only can we selectively remove and retain fields, we can re-assign existing field values and derive entirely new fields.

 A common method or function available in many programming languages is *$map*.
 It is a higher order function that applies some transformation among a collection.
 If *$match* is like a filter method, *$project* is like *$map*.
 Here is the basic syntax for *$project*.